 Initial tests suggest the 39kWh model is just as good in this respect, so you can be more relaxed about the range that's really available.
-The 39kWh model has a 180-mile claimed range, which is less than some cheaper, smaller electric cars can manage (a Vauxhall Corsa-e can do 211 miles, for example) but could still be a valid option for shorter-distance family transport, and it's just as practical as the longer-range version.
+The 39kWh model has a 180-mile claimed range, which is less than some cheaper, smaller electric cars can manage (a Vauxhall Corsa-e can do well over 200 miles, for example) but could still be an option for short-distance family transport, and it's just as practical as the long-range version.

 Kia e-Niro range

 The Kia e-Niro’s headline 282-mile official range applies for the 64kWh model, while the 39kWh model added to the line-up in 2020 has a 180-mile range.
 Expect those figures to drop in winter, as with all electric cars, or if you do a lot of motorway miles as higher speeds drain the battery faster.
 If you spend all your time at low speed, you're even more likely to reach the claimed range for each model.